handiman/handiman.github.io/README.md

 ## Profile
 Experienced .Net developer and solution architect dedicated to delivering quality software practicing Agile Processes, Test Driven Development, applying SOLID principles and a healthy dose of dad-jokes.

-Henrik has been running his own 1 man consulting practice since 2017 and is currently on a consulting assignment for [Betsson Group](https://www.betssongroup.com/).
+Henrik has been running his own one man consulting practice since 2017 and is currently employed at [Betsson Group](https://www.betssongroup.com/).

 ## Skills & Expertise